weld-project/weld/api/examples/python/hello_weld/tutorial.md

 ## Prerequisites

-This tutorials assumes familiarity with Python and a Weld installation.
-It also requires Rust.
+This tutorial assumes you have a Weld intallation, Rust, and a familiarity of Python.
+Here's a quick setup guide:

 [Install Rust](https://www.rustup.rs/):